imathrowback/telarafly/README.md

 ## What are all these executables/DLLs in the release archive, are they bad for me?

 They are needed because the program has been compiled as a 64bit executable, however certain functions (in particular database reads and decompression) requite certain decompression routine that only exist in 32bit assembly form.

-The 32bit executables are required to process certain information and are only needed to be run once per patch, and are are run by the progresm as needed.
+The 32bit executables are required to process certain information and are only needed to be run once per patch, and are only run by the program as needed.

-##Configuration
+## Configuration

 Read the RUNNINGREADME and edit nif2obj.properties